 Electrical power is distributed to consumers in the United States by two types of utilities:

-1) Investor-owned utilities like Pacific Power & Light Company
+1) Investor-owned utilities ex: Pacific Power & Light Company

-2) publicly owned utilities like the City of Ashland
+2) publicly owned utilities ex: the City of Ashland

 About 25 percent of the nation's electric consumers are served by publicly owned utilities.

 Public power serves small towns like Ashland but also large cities like Los Angeles and Seattle.
 Public power systems belong to the people they serve, while private utilities are owned by stockholders who expect to earn dividends from company profits.

 There are benefits to municipal ownership.
 Ashland's utility is run by a city council elected from the utility's own customers.
 They can be more responsive to local needs.